Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Introduction

 \section{Introduction}

-The paradigm shift towards high-level autonomous driving demands software architectures capable of managing distributed critical applications while guaranteeing rigorous safety constraints.
-Modern automotive systems rely on distributed multi-core Electronic Control Units (ECUs) managed by standards such as AUTOSAR to abstract functional logic from hardware topology \cite{autosar2022timing}.
+The paradigm shift towards high-level autonomous driving demands software architectures capable of managing distributed critical applications while guaranteeing safety constraints.
+Modern automotive systems rely on distributed multi-core Electronic Control Units (ECUs) interfaced by standards such as AUTOSAR to abstract functional logic from hardware topology \cite{autosar2022timing}.
 The correctness of these systems depends not only on the logical result of computation but also on the time at which these results are produced \cite{buttazzo2011hard}.
 The foundational \textit{Time-Triggered Architecture (TTA)} by Kopetz established that a global time base is a prerequisite for composability in distributed real-time systems, simplifying error detection and guaranteeing timeliness \cite{Kopetz:TTA-IEEE:2003}.
-Today, these concepts underpin safety certification under ISO 26262, which relies on the Fault Tolerant Time Interval (FTTI)—the maximum time span between a fault and the system's safe reaction \cite{iso26262}.
-Consequently, the timing behavior of the task chains that process sensor data becomes as critical as the logical correctness of the control algorithms themselves.
+Today, these concepts underpin safety certification under ISO 26262, which relies on the Fault Tolerant Time Interval (FTTI), the minimum time span between a fault and a possible occurrence of a hazardous event \cite{iso26262} if a safe mechanims is not activated.
+Consequently, data age becomes as critical as the logical correctness of the control algorithms themselves.